Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Will there be an additional charge if we start a Fresh Expressions of church?

-Sometimes Fresh Expressions activities take place in unfamiliar settings such as a church in a café, pub or school.
-In general, there are no additional insurance implications but you do need to be aware of your obligations in respect of, for example:
+Sometimes Fresh Expressions activities take place in unfamiliar settings such as a church, a café, a pub, or a school.
+In general, there are no additional insurance implications, but you do need to be aware of your obligations in respect of:

 • Health and Safety